eduardofilo/RG350_adam_image/README.md

 ## ODbeta OPK update download

+The first parameters discussed in item 2 of the list above are related to downloading the ODBeta installation OPK which can be obtained from two places:

+* Plan "A": Direct download from [http://od.abstraction.se/opendingux/](http://od.abstraction.se/opendingux/).
+For this plan we only have to locate the directory where the OPK we are interested in is located and assign its URL to the `ODBETA_DIR_URL` parameter.
+Within that directory must be the OPK with the date in the name that we have assigned to the `ODBETA_VERSION` parameter.
-The first four parameters discussed in point 2 of the list above, are related to downloading the ODbeta installation OPK that is now generated as artifacts of running actions in the `OpenDingux/buildroot` Github repository.
-There are two alternatives to make the download work well with the Adam image build script.
+* Plan "B": Obtained from the artifacts of the actions execution in the Github repository `OpenDingux/buildroot`.
+There are two alternatives to make the download work well over the Adam image build script.
+We see them below.

 #### Manual download